joshua-zingale/sentiment-analysis/README.md

 ➢ Files:

   - *data/* contains training data
-  - *extension/* contains files to an uncomplete chrome extension
+  - *extension/* contains files to an uncompleted chrome extension
   - *models/SM_LSTM_90* contains an LSTM model which can be loaded by a StringModel.
 It was trained on data/26064_yelp_reviews.json.
 It has 90% accracy on a testing set of 1000 reviews set apart from the training data.
   - *creating_model.py* is the script used to build SM_LSTM_90 .
   - *ebay_selective_scrape.py* is a script to scrape Ebay listings for reviews.